Is Adobe Creative Cloud worth it for freelancers?

 I still have licences to the CS3 suite that I still use quite often, you would be surprised going back to the older versions of some tools just how similar they are.
-This is more true for the graphic tools over the video tools as the video industry is rapidly evolving.
+This is more true for graphic tools over video tools as the video industry is rapidly evolving.
 But for tools like Photoshop, there are only a few major features and improvements that have been made over the last 10 years.
 Backwards compatibility of files can sometimes be an issue but there are always ways around that.
-So picking up an old standalone licence for some people will be absolutely enough to get started with for a small one off cost.
+So picking up an old standalone licence for some people will be absolutely enough to get started with for a small one-off cost.

 Do you need Adobe Creative Cloud for video work?